KeyboardGames/Proof-And-Concept-Of-The-Lange-Model/README.md

 3. Get everydays' (except the very first day's) supply later

 ### Data File
 The data file is the input file for the code with an item's market data.
-The file format, SO FAR, for this data is a .txt.
+The file formats for this data are .csv and .txt.

 ## Criticisms
 Major Criticisms against this system would be the efficiency of collecting data and using it within this system.
 For example, this system uses the Two-Day